 Coffee and Camping: A Symbiotic Relationship?

 Coffee is the lifeblood and the juice behind many an outdoor adventure—-while we are willing to give up some creature comforts while camping out in the great outdoors, a good cuppa joe is not one of them.
-Since the invention of this wonderful brew, people have looked for ways to make its production and its transport easy and efficient.
+Since the invention of this wonderful brew, people have looked for ways to make its production and transport easy and efficient.

 Below are our favorite ways to enjoy a great cup of coffee in the outdoors; choose your method, brew under the stars, and get ready for a coffee experience like no other: